 I can still remember my first sponsor getting an iPhone the year I got sober.
 I was amazed.
 A handheld device that was similar in many respects to the computers I was using at College.
 What miracles could this kind of ‘telephone’ do?
 And the ‘cloud’ – what was that?

 Just a few years later, and I’ve received this week my fourth HTC smartphone.
-I can, if I want contact hundreds of alchies, worldwide in the touch of a button.
+I can if I want to contact hundreds of alchies, worldwide in the touch of a button.
 One of the wonderful people I have the privilege of knowing in a technological fashion lives in France and goes by the name of Belle.
 Belle now sends messages of encouragement and simpatico to her 2,800 penpals daily.